 The UK aid branding guidance provides essential information for UK government departments and their implementing partners on when, where and how they should be using the UK aid logo on programmes funded by UK Official Development Assistance, or ODA, money (the UK government’s aid budget).
 This guidance, dated May 2018, supercedes the previous ‘Standards for use of the UK aid logo’, dated June 2014.

-All organisations delivering programmes funded by the UK’s Department for International Development (DFID) are required to use the UK aid logo in accordance with the standards available on this page.
-No other organisation is permitted to use the logo without express permission from DFID.
+All ODA-funded programmes led by the Department for International Development (DFID) are required to use the UK aid logo in accordance with the UK aid branding guidance available to download from this page.

-- the name of a contact person in DFID and the programme your request relates to
+the name of a contact person in DFID and the programme your request relates to

 a sentence to explain why the logo is required and where it will appear

 Implementing partners working with UK government departments other than DFID can obtain the logo files from their contact at the relevant government department, once DFID has granted permission for use.